lalithnag/lalithnag.github.io/index.markdown

 </style>

 <div>
-Besides training models, I love science communication - I have presented my research work as <a target="_blank" href="/talks/">science slams</a> in locations across Germany for a cumulative audience of 4000+.
+Besides training models, I love science communication - I have presented my research work as <a target="_blank" href="/talks/">science slams</a> in locations across Germany for a cumulative audience of 5000+, earning two nominations to the German Science Slam Championships 2023, 2024.
 In my free time, I love to nerd out on science history, mathematics, cook, or write.
 Check out my <a target="_blank" href="/research/">research</a> and <a target="_blank" href="/pubs/">publications</a>, or just get in touch with me for my resume or to know more!
 </div>
 <div style="margin-bottom: 12px;"></div>

 ## News

  <div style="display: flex; font-size: 14px;">
-  <span style="white-space: nowrap; margin-right: 10px; color: black;">Aug 2024</span>
+  <span style="white-space: nowrap; margin-right: 10px; color: black;">Oct 2024</span>
   <div style="flex-grow: 1;">
-    <span style="color: #808080;"> The defense of my doctoral degree (Dr. sc. hum.), will take place on Wednesday, the 16th of October, 2024 in the <i>rigorosum</i> format. </span>
+    I have successfully defended my doctoral degree (Dr. sc. hum.) on the 16th of October, 2024!
+The PhD was graded with a <i>summa cum laude</i>, pending external review.
   </div>
  </div>
 <div style="margin-bottom: 12px;"></div>